trust2065/spa-13cab/readme.md

 Sending status modal will popup after user 'send'.
 Also error message will show here if anything goes wrong.

+- Using typescript to eliminate errors before run, and also enhance the quality of code for future maintenance.
 - Validation required, fields includes 'From', 'To', 'Subject' and 'Body'.
 - Validation email format for 'From', 'To', 'Cc' and 'Bcc' and help text shows below.
 - Support latest Firefox, Chrome and IE11.